 National defences programme

 Rijkswaterstaat is in charge of 530 kilometres of national flood defences and 211 kilometres of primary flood defences, including the six Dutch storm surge barriers.
 These defences must also comply with the standards before 2050.
 The first report on the integrity of the national defences was completed in 2021.
-This states that approximately 67 percent of the dike sections meet the standards.
+This states that approximately 67 percent of the dike sections meet the standard.
 Approximately 63% of the engineering structures serving as flood defences meet the standards.
-Additional assessments will be conducted between now and the end of 2022.
+The assessments of the national defences on the basis of the new flood risk management standards and an initial Primary National Flood Defences Implementation Programme were completed in 2023.
+Action perspectives are currently being drafted for the defences that do not comply with the standard.
 The Delta Fund has over € 800 million available for the upgrading of the national flood defences.
 The national programme team for the National Defences provides support for the seven Rijkswaterstaat regions.